Cycling Vietnam's Central Coast

 - Climb Hai Van Pass for superb views of the bay and ride downhill to Danang for lunch.
 Cycle to China Beach and then on country roads to UNESCO Heritage Site Hoi An.

 - Day 4

-- From Hoi An we ride on country back roads past paddy fields to visit My Son, the ancient centre of Cham civilization and return to Hoi An early afternoon.
+- From Hoi An we ride on country back roads past paddy fields to visit My Son, the ancient centre of the Cham Civilization and return to Hoi An early in the afternoon.